prahalad12345/yadv-dicom-imageprocessing/README.md

 7. Cloud Deployed (Demo purpose deployed in Heroku)

 ## Installation
-YaDV is based on streamlit and streamlit can also be installed in a virtual environment on [Windows](https://github.com/streamlit/streamlit/wiki/Installing-in-a-virtual-environment#on-windows), [Mac](https://github.com/streamlit/streamlit/wiki/Installing-in-a-virtual-environment#on-mac--linux), and [Linux](https://github.com/streamlit/streamlit/wiki/Installing-in-a-virtual-environment#on-mac--linux).
+YaDV is based on streamlit and streamlit can also be installed in a virtual environment on Windows, Mac and Linux.

 ```bash
 pip install streamlit